Henry Stuart, Lord Darnley: Burial and missing remains

-Darnley was buried in the Royal Vault at Holyrood Abbey in 1567 alongside the bodies of several royals: King David II, King James II, Arthur, Duke of Rothesay, Madeleine of Valois, James, Duke of Rothesay, Arthur, Duke of Albany and King James V. In 1668, the vault was opened by mobs, and sometime later (between 1776 and 1778), the vault was raided and the skull of Lord Darnley was stolen.
+Darnley was buried in the Royal Vault at Holyrood Abbey in 1567 alongside the bodies of several royals: King James II, Arthur, Duke of Rothesay, Madeleine of Valois, James, Duke of Rothesay, Arthur, Duke of Albany and King James V. In 1668, the vault was opened by mobs, and sometime later (between 1776 and 1778), the vault was raided, and the skull of Lord Darnley was stolen.

 In 1928, a paper was published by Karl Pearson, detailing his vast research into the skull of Lord Darnley.
 In his paper, Pearson discussed the possibility of Darnley's skull residing in the Royal College of Surgeons’ museum.
-In 2016, at the request of the University of Edinburgh, research was undertaken to identify whether a skull in the university's collection could be Darnley's stolen remains.
-The Royal College of Surgeons' skull and the Edinburgh one were examined and compared to portraits of Darnley by Emma Price at the University of Dundee.
-The conclusion was that the Edinburgh skull could not be Darnley's, but the Royal College of Surgeons' one (which had been destroyed in the Blitz) was a good match.
+In 2016, at the request of the University of Edinburgh, research was undertaken to identify whether a skull once held in the university's collection (until destroyed in the Blitz) could be Darnley's stolen remains.
+The Royal College of Surgeons' skull and detailed pictures and measurements from 1928 of the destroyed Edinburgh skull were examined and compared to portraits of Darnley by Emma Price at the University of Dundee.
+The conclusion was that the Edinburgh skull could not be Darnley's, but the Royal College of Surgeons' one was a good match.
 A historical facial reconstruction was then produced.

+Sexuality

+Darnley's sexuality has been subject to debate.
+While at the Court of Elizabeth I, he was described as "a great cock chick", and Thomas Randolph (Elizabeth I's ambassador to Scotland) in a later despatch wrote that Darnley and Rizzio "would lie sometimes in one bed together".
+A sexual relationship between Darnley and Rizzio was depicted in both the 1971 film Mary, Queen of Scots and the 2018 film Mary Queen of Scots.